microsoft/vscode-docs/docs/remote/troubleshooting.md

 You can set up SSH key based authentication for your remote host as follows:

 1. Check to see if `~/.ssh/id_rsa.pub` exists on macOS / Linux or `%USERPROFILE%\.ssh\id_rsa.pub` on Windows.
-If not, run the following command in a terminal / command prompt to generate a SSH key pair:
+If not, run the following command in a terminal / command prompt to generate an SSH key pair:

     ````bash
     ssh-keygen -t rsa -b 4096 -C "your@email-address.here"